Data

 ┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄

-We can nest some of the attributes within it using the wrap operator, giving it a new name for the wrapped attributes.
+We can nest some of the attributes within it using the wrap operator, giving a name for the new nested tuple attribute which will contain the wrapped attributes.

 tw := wrap(t, {COLOR, WEIGHT, CITY}, wpart)